BenPhillips-21/BenPhillips-21/README.md

 - 👋 G'day, my name is Ben!
 I'm a software developer!
-- 👀 I’m interested in the MERN stack and I love working on projects.
+- 👀 I’m interested in the MERN stack and I love building stuff.
-- 🌱 I’m currently learning Node.js.
-I'm close to completing the online coding curriculum 'The Odin Project'.
+- 🌱 I’m currently learning Node.js through the online coding curriculum 'The Odin Project'.
 - 📫 Reach out to me here...
 E-mail: pben012@gmail.com

 **Please check out some of my projects below!**